We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 Offer exchanges and enhanced preferences

-Applicants who have not been made an offer may also have a change in circumstances that requires them to make amendments to their expressed preferences.
-The DCTNRO will keep their programme preferencing open throughout the recruitment process, however this will be temporarily disabled before each offer algorithm is run, until the offers have been released.
+Those who have not been made an offer may also have a change in circumstances that requires them to make amendments to their expressed preferences.
+The DCTNRO will keep their programme preferencing open throughout the recruitment process, however, this will be temporarily disabled before each offer algorithm is run, until the offers have been released.

-If you've accepted or held an offer and opted into upgrades, you can amend your preferences as many times as you like up until the upgrade deadline of 4pm on Thursday 8 June 2023.
+If you've accepted or held an offer and opted into upgrades, you can amend your preferences as many times as you like up until the upgrade deadline.

 You'll be able to move lower ranked preferences, or preferences originally not wanted, into a higher ranked preference than your current offer.
 This will then mean that these newly ranked preferences are considered for an upgrade in subsequent offer iterations.